loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 A natural question that comes to mind now is why we want continuation-passing style?
 An immediate benefit of CPS is that every function call is a tail call, which enables tail call optimization for every function call.
-Another benefit is that the order of evaluation is made explicit.
+Another benefit is that the order of evaluation is made explicit by the syntax.
 If we consider the following program written in normal style:

 #align(
   center,